yurayli/pytorch-cifar-10/README.md

+## cifar-10 with PyTorch
-Implement various cnn models on cifar-10 using PyTorch
+Implement various cnn models on cifar-10 using pytorch